-For both of the three-month periods ended June 30, 2021 and 2020, the Company recognized expenses of less than \$0.1 million for the reimbursable patent costs related to the licenses under the agreements.
-During both of the six months ended June 30, 2021 and 2020, the Company recognized expenses for the license maintenances fees and the reimbursable patent costs in the amount of \$0.1 million.
-There was no outstanding payment due to WIBR as of June 30, 2021 and December 31, 2020.
+For both of the three-month periods ended September 30, 2021 and 2020, the Company recognized expenses of less than \$0.1 million for the reimbursable patent costs related to the licenses under the agreements.
+During the three months ended September 30, 2021, upon the achievement of a milestone event in accordance with the exclusive license agreement, the Company made a milestone payment in the amount of less than \$0.1 million.
+For both of the nine-month periods ended September 30, 2021 and 2020, the Company recognized expenses for the license maintenances fees and the reimbursable patent costs in the amount of \$0.1 million.
+There was no outstanding payment due to WIBR as of September 30, 2021 and December 31, 2020.

 The annual maintenance fees will be recorded as an expense on an annual basis based on the stated amount for the applicable year.
 Upon determination that a milestone payment is probable to occur, the amount due will be recorded as research and development.
-As the triggering of these milestone payments was not considered probable during both of the three-month periods and six-month periods ended June 30, 2021 and 2020, no expense has been recorded for these milestones during these periods.
+As mentioned above, a milestone event was achieved during the three months ended September 30, 2021, and the related milestone payment was recorded as research and development expense during the period.
+During the three and nine months ended September 30, 2020, the triggering of such milestone payments was not considered probable; as such, no expense has been recorded for these milestones during these periods.
 Lastly, the royalty payments and the sublicense non-royalty payments are contingent upon sales of licensed products or execution of a sublicence agreement under the WIBR Exclusive and Co-Exclusive Licenses.
 As such, when such expenses are considered probable and estimable at the commencement of sales or execution of a sublicense agreement, the Company will accrue royalty expense and sublicence non-royalty payments, as applicable, for the amount the Company is obligated.